 We are entering a new age in which the 'human being' contemplated by traditional humanism will no longer be the only intelligent actor whose decisions guide the development of organizations.
-In addition to the 'bioagency' demonstrated by traditional human beings, organizations are also shaped by the 'cyberagency' of social robots, artificially intelligent software, and cybernetically enhanced human beings, as well as the 'collective agency' demonstrated by intelligent networks.11
+In addition to the 'bioagency' demonstrated by traditional human beings, organizations are also shaped by

-6 "Ethical Guidelines and Professional Standards for Organization Development and Group Process Consultants," IAGP.
+&lt;sup>6 "Ethical Guidelines and Professional Standards for Organization Development and Group Process Consultants," IAGP.

-7 "Principles of OD Practice," OD Network.
+&lt;sup>7 "Principles of OD Practice," OD Network.